 Surveys are dependent on your demographics

 It is important to remember that surveys are dependent on specific demographics.
 Companies conducting market research may want to hear from parents or retired people.
-Every surveys requirement will differ.
+The requirement of every survey will differ.
 This may mean that you get lots of surveys or it could mean that you are not quite so fortunate.
 It is important to remember that it is nothing personal against you and it is just to help companies compile data from their target audience.

 Keep your profile surveys up to date